Skatteetaten/mva-meldingen/docs/english/forretningsregler/index.md

 If this rule is not met, the validation will fail.

 ** Line 8 - Severity **: This is the severity if the validation fails.
-The following severity levels are defined : AVVIKENDE_SKATTEMELDING (deviant VAT return, MANGELFULL_SKATTEMELDING (inadequate VAT return), UGYLDIG_SKATTEMELDING (invalid vat return)
+The following severity levels are defined : AVVIKENDE_SKATTEMELDING (anomalous VAT return), UGYLDIG_SKATTEMELDING (invalid vat return)

 ##Detailed Specification of the rules